Senate map favors the GOP. But Steve Daines won’t predict a ‘red wave.’

 Why We Wrote This

-At a Monitor Breakfast with reporters, the chair of the National Republican Senatorial Committee was keeping expectations in check, while laying out how his party might neutralize the issue of abortion and capitalize on campus protests.
+At a Monitor Breakfast with reporters, the chair of the National Republican Senatorial Committee kept expectations in check, while laying out how his party might neutralize the issue of abortion and capitalize on campus protests.

 On Thursday, at a Monitor Breakfast with reporters, Chair Daines was relentlessly on message.
 When asked for his prediction on how many Senate seats the Republicans will have come January, Mr. Daines was blunt: “Fifty-one.”